-1. Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations
+1. Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations: Chicago Style for Students and Researchers

-2. Joseph Gibaldi, MLA Handbook for Writers of Research Papers, 5th or 6th Edition
+2. Joseph Gibaldi, MLA Handbook for Writers of Research Papers (link is to a summary document only)

 Regardless of which manual you use, the style must be consistent throughout the paper and bibliography.